 Have you considered micropigs as pets but don’t know enough about them?
 It’s important to do your research before deciding on any pet, but micropigs especially, as there are many myths concerning them.
-Read on for a few real facts about micropigs you may not have known.

 1. Micropigs aren’t really micro!